I edit journalism on Central America and the United States, across formats, audiences, and languages.

 English adaptations

-- Nicaragua: 2018, An Uprising Crushed: a three-part series of chronicles of the birth of the ongoing repression in Nicaragua — reporting by Carlos Dada and Carlos Martínez; translated by Max Granger
+- Nicaragua: 2018, An Uprising Crushed: a series of chronicles of the birth of the ongoing repression in Nicaragua — reporting by Carlos Dada and Carlos Martínez; translated by Max Granger

-- Los Angeles: The Journey of the Mara Salvatrucha: a two-part chronicle of the genesis of Central America’s most infamous gang — reporting by José Luis Sanz and Carlos Martínez; translated by Ali Sargent
+- Los Angeles: The Journey of the Mara Salvatrucha: a chronicle of the genesis of Central America’s most infamous gang — reporting by José Luis Sanz and Carlos Martínez; translated by Ali Sargent